Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Tubes Arising from Green Hyperwalks

+Suppose that the above exact sequence is an Auslander-Reiten sequence (which is only possible if $|J|=1$).
+Note that $P / \soc P$ is indecomposable and non-projective-injective.
+So the Auslander-Reiten sequence ending in $M$ then has precisely one indecomposable middle term that is not projective-injective, as required.

-which is not an Aulsander-Reiten sequence.
-Moreover, the map $(f_j)_{j \in J}$ is irreducible and $M$ is non-simple (since each $M_i$ is non-simple, which implies that $\rad M \neq 0$).
+On the other hand, suppose that the above exact sequence is not an Auslander-Reiten sequence.
+The map $(f_j)_{j \in J}$ is irreducible and $M$ is non-simple (since each $M_i$ is non-simple, which implies that $\rad M \neq 0$).
 Thus, $M$ is a non-simple cokernel of an irreducible monomorphism that is not left minimal almost split.
-It then follows from the dual of the main results in \cite{Brenner} and \cite{KernelMap} that the Auslander-Reiten sequence ending in $M$ has precisely one indecomposable middle term.
-Since $\tp M = \tp P$ but $M \not\cong P / \soc P$, the middle term of the Auslander-Reiten sequence ending in $M$ is non-projective-injective.
+It then follows from the dual of the results in \cite[Theorem 1, Remark 2]{Brenner} and \cite[p.
+57, Theorem]{KernelMap} that the Auslander-Reiten sequence ending in $M$ has precisely one indecomposable middle term.
+By the dual result of \cite[Proposition 3.7]{KernelMap} and the fact that $A$ is self-injective, the middle term of the Auslander-Reiten sequence ending in $M$ is non-projective-injective.
+Thus, the Auslander-Reiten sequence ending in $M$ has at most one non-projective-injective indecomposable middle term, as required.

 (b) The proof is dual to (a).
-Let $J$ be as defined in (a).
-Then
+Define